stemid/captiveportal/README.md

 1. Labeling all traffic with the number 99 in the mangle table.
 2. Labeled ICMP, DNS and HTTP traffic is redirected to the portal server in the nat table.
 3. All other labeled traffic is dropped.
-4. Authenticated clients are jumped out of the mangle table before being labeled, using the RETURN target.
+4. Authenticated clients are put into an ipset.
+5. Any packet matching an IP in the ipset is jumped out of the mangle table before being labeled, using the RETURN target.
-5. Authenticated clients are also deleted from conntrack after having their exception rules created in the mangle table.
+6. Along with adding or removing IPs to an ipset, the IP is also handled by conntrack to ensure that no old connections linger.

 ## Plugins